 Adding a MacOS app ⚓

-- On the Create new App page, choose the account you wish to add the app to.
+- Choose the account you wish to add the app to.

 - Select the Git hosting service that hosts your repository, then find and select your repository that hosts the project.
 Read more about connecting your repository.